 If your organization is debating or considering international expansion in the European continent, you need to perform a thorough market analysis.
-You should compare macroeconomic statistics to get a clearer understanding of the options.
+You should compare macroeconomic EU statistics to get a clearer understanding of the options.

-Explaining your decision in a geographical context, while showing the countries you considered on a map, will benefit you your audience.
+Explaining your decision in a geographical context, while showing the countries you considered on a map, will benefit your audience.
 Especially if there are geographic factors at play as part of your decision-making process.

 You’ll want to know the government debt figures of specific European countries, the area’s unemployment rate, the GDP per capita, the changes in the GDP, as well as the overall population of the areas you’re considering.
 When you have those figures in hand you can form a more informed argument for one expansion location over another.
 With the appropriate icons, you can create a compelling presentation for your board or deciding entity.
 You can also explain to different departments why you’ve elected to pursue one location over others.